Richard Durrant - Dip. Couns - individual member of BACP

 Training, qualifications & experience

 I qualified in therapeutic counselling in 2018, from West Cheshire College.
 I trained in integrative counselling, Using three different strands of theory.
 I have over three years experience of face to face counselling.
-I also have experience of telephone counselling.
+I also have experience of telephone and video counselling.

 British Association for Counselling & Psychotherapy